New tools to improve performance

 Their most used dashboard?
 The marketing dashboard.
 Interestingly, respondents don’t list it as a challenging dashboard to create though.

-As for the tools businesses use to make dashboards, 45% say they use specialized dashboard software.
+As for the tools businesses use to make dashboards, 45% say they use specialized dashboard apps.
 On the other hand, 55% use several different data sources to build data dashboards (like Google Analytics, Google Data Studio, Semrush, etc.)

 With that, let’s look at the most challenging dashboards to design and dashboard ideas to overcome those design challenges.